jefferyharrell/Captioner/DETAILED_SPEC.md

 - *Planned*: `POST /rescan` – Manual trigger for backend to rescan images folder; returns immediate ack.

 ### Error Handling
-- All error responses use FastAPI's default format:
+- All errors are returned as {"detail": ...} format:
   ```json
   { "detail": <HumanReadableMessage> }
   ```
   - 404 → `{ "detail": "Photo not found." }`
   - 409 → `{ "detail": "Photo with this hash already exists." }`
-  - Other errors follow FastAPI conventions.

 ### Image Discovery
 - At startup, backend scans the images folder and adds any new photos to the DB.